Online Learning Guided Curvature Approximation: A Quasi-Newton Method with Global Non-Asymptotic Superlinear Convergence: Introduction

 To address this shortcoming, several recent papers \citep{rodomanov2021greedy,Rodomanov2021,rodomanov2021new,jin2022non,jin2022sharpened,lin2021greedy,ye2022towards} have studied \textit{local nonasymptotic} superlinear convergence rates of classic quasi-Newton methods or their greedy variants.
-In particular, \citet{rodomanov2021new} proved that in a local neighborhood of the optimal solution, if the initial Hessian approximation is set as $L_1\mI$, BFGS with unit step size converges at a superlinear rate of $[e^{\frac{d}{k}\log\frac{L_1}{\mu}}-1]^{k/2}$, where $k$ is the number of iterations, $d$ is the problem dimension, $L_1$ is the smoothness parameter and $\mu$ is the strong convexity parameter.
-In a concurrent work, \citet{jin2022non} showed that if the initial Hessian approximation is set as the exact Hessian at the initial iterate, BFGS with unit step size can achieve a local superlinear convergence rate of $\left({1}/{k}\right)^{{k}/{2}}$.
-However, all these results are crucially based on \emph{local analysis}: they require the initial point $\vx_0$ to be close enough to the optimal solution $\vx^*$, and also impose certain restrictive conditions on the initial Hessian approximation matrix $\mB_0$.
+In particular, \cite{rodomanov2021new} proved that in a local neighborhood of the optimal solution, if the initial Hessian approximation is set as {$L_1\mB$ where $\mB$ is a positive definite matrix}, BFGS with unit step size converges at a superlinear rate of $[e^{\frac{d}{k}\log\frac{L_1}{\mu}}-1]^{k/2}$, where $k$ is the number of iterations, $d$ is the problem dimension, $L_1$ is the smoothness parameter and $\mu$ is the strong convexity parameter {relative to the matrix $\mB$ (see eq.~(26) in \citep{rodomanov2021new}).
+Note that since $L_1$ and $\mu$ are defined with respect to $\mB$, in general, this superlinear rate will depend on the condition number of $\mB$.} In a concurrent work, \cite{jin2022non} showed that if the initial Hessian approximation is {{close to the Hessian at the optimal solution or selected as the Hessian at the initial point,}} BFGS with unit step size can achieve a local superlinear convergence rate of $\left({1}/{k}\right)^{{k}/{2}}$.
+However, all these results are crucially based on \emph{local analysis}, and there is no clear way of extending these local non-asymptotic superlinear rates into global convergence guarantees for quasi-Newton methods.

-Moreover, there is no clear way of combining these local non-asymptotic superlinear rates with global convergence guarantees for quasi-Newton methods.
-Specifically, if we use a line search scheme to ensure global convergence, it cannot be guaranteed that once the iterate reaches a local neighborhood of the solution, the Hessian approximation matrix $\mB_k$ will satisfy the specified conditions in \citep{rodomanov2021new,jin2022non} to achieve the local {non-asymptotic} superlinear convergence rates.
-Hence, the following question remains open: \begin{quote} \textit{Can we design a globally convergent quasi-Newton method with an explicit superlinear convergence rate?} \end{quote}